ShaunFerris/Coding-Note-Taking/Web Front-End - Basics.md

 This note serves as the hub for front-end web design related topics, and as the jumping off point for learning about HTML, CSS and eventually front-end frameworks like react.js.

-## HTML and CSS
-HTML stands for HperText Markup Language and is the standard markup language for documents designed to be displayed in a web browser.
-Web browsers recieve an html document either from a server or from local storage, and render the webpage based on the html instructions.
-The html describes semantically the structure and contents of the web page, by describing elements of the webpage such as paragraphs and headings, delineated with tags.

-CSS stands cascading style sheets, and is an accessory language to HTML, describing the presentation of the elements listed in the html document.

 ## How websites are loaded
 The term **front-end** refers simply to the parts of an applications code that encode the appearance layer of a web site or application.
 To get started learning about how to code this appearance layer we should first understand a little about how a website is loaded and displayed by a browser, the software for which websit code is written.